ydLiu-HIT/deSALT/README.md

 ## Installation
 Current version of deSALT needs to be run on Linux operating system.
 The source code is written in C, and can be directly download from: https://github.com/ydLiu-HIT/deSALT or https://github.com/hitbc/deSALT.
 The makefile is attached.
 Use the make command for generating the executable file.

-Moreover, in current version of deSALT, we employed the deBGA mapper (https://github.com/HongzheGuo/deBGA) for generation RdBG-index.
-To be more user-firendly, we have built the source code of deBGA (version 0.1) into that of deSALT.
-I correct some bugs of deBGA and set `START_POS_REF = 0` instead of `START_POS_REF = 2048` in `load_input.h` source file of deBGA, i.e. we set the reference genome starting from 0 rather than 2048.

 ## Synopsis
 Reference genome indexing
 ```